EECS150/asic_labs_fa21/lab2/spec.md

 In the course so far, you have learned the basics of using Verilog to describe hardware at the register-transfer-level (RTL).
 It might be helpful to take some time to review the [Verilog Primer Slides](https://inst.eecs.berkeley.edu/~eecs151/fa21/files/verilog/Verilog_Primer_Slides.pdf) before doing this lab.
 There are several other Verilog references in the [Resources section](https://inst.eecs.berkeley.edu/~eecs151/fa21/#resources) of the course website that may be helpful.

-In this lab, you will begin to start working with Verilog and Verilog simulation.
+In this lab, you will start working with Verilog and Verilog simulation.
 Simulation is very important because it is used at multiple stages of the flow to help verify the functionality of a design.
 It can help a designer catch functional bugs, as well as physical timing issues.
-We will focus on RTL, or Register Transfer Level, simulation in this lab.
-This means we will be simulating some behavioral Verilog designs.
+We will focus on RTL, or Register Transfer Level, simulation in this lab, but we will also touch a bit on gate level simulation.

-As with the previous lab, we will be using the Cory instructional machines (again, preferably `eda-[1-8].eecs.berkeley.edu`, but also `c111-[1-17].eecs.berkeley.edu`.
+As with the previous lab, we will be using the Cory instructional machines (again, preferably `eda-[1-8].eecs.berkeley.edu`, but also `c111-[1-17].eecs.berkeley.edu`).

 To begin this lab, get the project files (again, we recommend working in the `/scratch/<your login name>/`: